poovarasansivan/HTML-CSS/Task-3/Readme.md

 # Task Name - Create Responsive Grid Layout

-- Create Grid Layout using a Grid element and make it reponsive based on device type.
+- Create a Grid Layout using a Grid element and make it reponsive based on device type.

 # Task Performed